Liyue1d/GNN_2OPT/README.md

 Computes approximate solutions in a graph to problems instances I = (s,d,M) where: s is the start node, d the end node and M the list of mandatory nodes to visit at least once.

+Uses a pre-trained graph neural network to first compute a suggested order of visit, then further optimizes the order of visit with the 2-OPT algorithm.

 Requirements:SWIG (need to setup config files for numpy so C++ knows where to look for required files), numpy, networkx, scipy, tensorflow, cuda

 Installation instructions: